1836 United States presidential election in Kentucky

-The United States presidential election in Kentucky was held from November 7–9, 1836 as part of the 1836 United States presidential election.
+The 1836 United States presidential election in Kentucky was held between November 7 and 9, 1836 as part of the 1836 United States presidential election.
 Voters chose 15 representatives, or electors to the Electoral College, who voted for President and Vice President.

 Kentucky voted for Whig candidate William Henry Harrison over the Democratic candidate, Martin Van Buren.
 Harrison won Kentucky by a margin of 5.18%.